uzomezu/project-a-Day/README.md

 "# project-a-Day"

-This is post one in my development challenge to hopefully develop a PWA(Progressive Web App) in 60 days using my JS technology and some cool libraries I want to learn.
+Join me in my development jounrey to develop a PWA(Progressive Web App) in 60 days using my basic knowledge of JavaScript and some cool libraries I want to learn.

 Rules :
 1. Technologies I can use: